Best Electronics Stores in Germany (2026): MediaMarkt, Saturn, Cyberport & Refurbished Tech Guide

 5. Expats’ Guide: Returns, Warranties, and English Support

 Understanding German consumer law saves you money and stress.
-The legal framework is called the Bürgerliches Gesetzbuch (BGB) , and it contains two specific protections that every expat must know.
+The legal framework is called the Bürgerliches Gesetzbuch (BGB), and it contains two specific protections that every expat must know.
 You can read the official BGB text on consumer rights on the German government's website.

 The 14-Day Right of Return (Widerrufsrecht)

 When you buy online (or by phone, or by mail order), you have a legal right to return the item within 14 days for any reason.
 You do not need to give a reason.
 You do not need the original packaging (though it helps).
-The seller must refund the full purchase price including the original shipping cost.
+The seller must refund the full purchase price, including the original shipping cost.

-Crucial exception for expats: If you buy in a physical store (walking in, picking up the item, paying at the counter), the 14-day return is voluntary.
+Crucial exception for expats: If you buy in a physical store (walking in, picking up the item, and paying at the counter), the 14-day return is voluntary.
 German law does not require stores to accept returns on in-store purchases.
 MediaMarkt and Saturn offer 14 days as a goodwill policy, but smaller shops may offer zero days.
 Always ask before buying in-store: "Kann ich das zurückgeben?"
 (Can I return this?)

 The 2-Year Warranty (Gewährleistung)